 Safe and efficient offshore wind installations

-Typical applications where Cranemaster can benefit
+Typical applications where Cranemaster can contribute

 - Pile runs or pile drops – protection of crane and rigging against snap loads during piling.